 How does Bluetooth Low Energy behave in offices?

-Increasingly used in Smart Building applications, Bluetooth Low Energy technology is perfectly suited to “office” type environments.
+Increasingly used in Smart Building applications, Bluetooth Low Energy (BLE) technology is perfectly suited to “office” type environments.
 These environments are characterised by the presence of small and medium-sized metal objects (screens, computers, etc.) and absorbent objects (human bodies in particular) that can slightly alter the signal range.
 High spaces (close to the ceiling) generally present fewer obstacles to propagation and it is therefore recommended that the detectors be installed high up.
 Here is a range estimate for BLE made by the Bluetooth SIG for an office environment:

 How does Bluetooth Low Energy perform underwater and underground?